The spectral picture of Bergman Toeplitz operators with harmonic polynomial symbols: Weyl's theorem for a class of Toeplitz operators

-To show $T_h$ is not hyponormal, we shall recall a necessary condition for Toeplitz operators to be hyponormal on the Bergman space.
+and $h$ be the harmonic polynomial $h(z)=\overline{z}+q(z).$ Then the Toeplitz operator $T_h$ satisfies Weyl's theorem but it is not hyponormal on $L_a^2$. \end{example} In order to show that $T_h$ defined above is not hyponormal, we shall recall a necessary condition for Toeplitz operators to be hyponormal on the Bergman space.
 Let $f$ and $g$ be analytic on the closed unit disk $\overline{\mathbb D}$.
 It was shown in \cite{AC} and \cite{Sa} that

 for all $z\in \partial \mathbb D$ if the Toeplitz operator $T_{f+\overline{g}}$ is hyponormal on $L_a^2$.
 But Condition $(\ref{hyponormal})$ tells us that $|q'(1)|<1$.
 Thus $T_{h}$ is not a hyponormal operator.
 On the other hand, Theorem \ref{weyl} implies that Weyl's theorem holds for the Bergman-Toeplitz operator $T_{h}$.
-So we obtain a class of non-hyponormal Toeplitz operators $T_{h}$ on the Bergman space for which Weyl's theorem holds. \end{example}
+So we obtain a class of non-hyponormal Toeplitz operators $T_{h}$ on the Bergman space for which Weyl's theorem holds.